-DKV Belgium ensures that the Sub-Committees are organized in such a way as to promote dynamic discussion by (i) the proportioned size of the relevant committee and (ii) avoiding permanent guests sitting on the relevant committees, except in duly justified situations.
-Second line functions and (certain) members of the Executive Committee or Board of Directors can however be invited to the subcommittees to report in their areas of responsibility.
+DKV Belgium ensures that the Sub-Committees are organised in such a way as to promote dynamic discussion by (i) the proportioned size of the relevant committee and (ii) avoiding permanent guests sitting on the relevant committees, except in duly justified situations.
+Independent Control Functions and (certain) members of the Executive Committee or Board of Directors, as well as Head offs or Managers (N-1) may however be invited to the subcommittees to report in their areas of responsibility.

-B.1.1.3 Audit and Risk Committee
+B.1.1.2.1 Audit and Risk Committee